Preview edition — final version pending city review.

 From the desk of Mayor Samson Borgelin

-This issue also plays as a scroll-driven animated film — six chapters of the month in North Lauderdale.
+This issue also plays as a scroll-driven animated film — eight chapters of the month in North Lauderdale, now flying over City Hall and Hampton Pines.

 Neighbors, summer is here, and City Hall is busy on the things that make daily life a little easier.